Irfanwustl/CSE_515/README.md

 # bayesian_machine_learning
 This project experiments bayesian machine learning approach to optimize hyper-parameter.
-This is an important task of Auto ML.
+This is a task of Auto ML.